smnorris/bcfishpass/docs/02_model_access.md

 The barrier and fish observation inventories have similar limitations.
 Fish observation data is based on the results of field sampling and fish collection permits.
 The distribution and scale of this work has typically been driven by development requirements in the resource industries.
 As such, the model is based on unevenly distributed data points.
 Areas that have seen more development and resource extraction tend to have a higher density of sampling and observation points while other, less developed areas tend to have sparse or non-existent fish observation and barrier data.

 Even areas with a high density of fish observation data may be problematic.
 The observation dataset dates back to the early 20th Century and not all observation points are still valid.
 Some historical records are found in areas that are no longer accessible to fish because natural (landslides) and/or man–made (dams, weirs, etc.) blockages have occurred since the time of observation.
 Observation points may also have other errors such as incorrect co-ordinates or mis-identification of fish species.
 Similarly, the obstructions layer is neither exhaustive nor guaranteed to be accurate.
 These component data limitations may compound one another.

-Adequate field testing / validation / ground truthing of this model and the assumptions that went into creating it have not been carried out.
-Likewise, peer review of the methodology has also been limited.

 ### Potential barriers